 The Maine Girls’ Academy CEEB CODE # 200825

-The Guidance Department at MGA is designed to help students navigate through the college search and application processes.
+The College Counseling and Student Services Department at MGA is designed to help students navigate through the college search and application processes.
 It is very important for families to strive for “good matches” between their daughter’s interests, abilities and talents and their college or university choices.
 Counseling is provided in order to make appropriate and realistic college selections.
-The Guidance Department strives to educate families regarding the college admission process, as they, with their daughters, are the most integral parts of this process.
+The College Counseling and Student Services Department strives to educate families regarding the college admission process, as they, with their daughters, are the most integral parts of this process.